 Paul Drew uses the bx_stereomaker on a mono tremolo guitar.

 Paul Drew shows how to use the Brainworx bx_shredspread on a guitar.

-In this video, Greg Wurth uses the Lindell 354E's compression capabilities on a drum buss.
+In this video, Paul Drew demonstrates the Indent's capabilities on a Hammond Organ

-In this video tutorial, Paul Drew uses the Brainworx bx_panEQ on a synth to create width.
+In this tutorial, Paul Drew uses the Brainworx bx_panEQ on a synth to create width.

 What I love about Plugin Alliance the most is the people.
 They absolutely get it.
 Which reflects in all of the plugins in their ecosystem.
 Not only do they understand today’s artists, but they appreciate them.
 Whether it’s in the thoughtfulness put into each of their plugins, or the interactions I have with them as an artist.
 I believe they’re very important to our industry, not only by contribution, but by the support they provide us to contribute to the arts ourselves.